indieweb/wordpress-indieauth/readme.md

 ## Changelog ##

+Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

 ### 3.0.2 ###
 * Automatically rewrite local URLs to https if the local site is site to SSL